Qlinak/Qlinak/README.md

 - 👋 Hi, I’m Neville
 - 👀 I’m interested in all stuff related to computer science
-- 🌱 I love backend development
+- 🌱 I'm working as a software engineer now.
+I love backend development.
+But I'm passionate about all SDE stuff
 - 📫 How to reach me: qlinak@connect.ust.hk

 <!---